ryanjchang/ryanjchang/README.md

 # Hi there, I'm Ryan Chang 👋

-## Student at Northeastern Univeristy
+## Student at Northeastern University
 *Computer Science and Mathematics*

 I'm a passionate software engineer with experience in software devlopment, robotics, and game development.
 Currently seeking opportunities to contribute to innovative teams and impactful projects.